somebeaver/Lowrider.js/README.md

 property.
 When you cache a component this way and reinject it, Lowrider.js will detect the existing innerHTML, and the `build` event will not trigger.

+This pattern means that the state of the component is preserved while it's not needed in the DOM.
+It means that you can confidently remove component instances and reinject them without worrying about losing data.

 Each component can use a custom render checker.
 Simply overwrite Lowrider.js's built in `shouldBuild()` method with your own when extending the Lowrider class and make sure your method returns a boolean.